 City staff issued a preliminary report in December which details numerous issues to be resolved with KingSett Capital's new development application for 475 Yonge Street (Courtyard Marriot).
 The issues are primarily due to the size and mass of the proposed towers.
 KingSett's proposal is for two towers, of 78 and 75 storeys. [read more]

-On November 10, YI Developments Limited submitted an application to demolish the existing buildings at the southeast corner of Yonge and Isabella Streets (619-637 Yonge; 7-9 Isabella) and build a 57 storey tower.
+On November 10, YI Developments Limited submitted an application to demolish the existing heritage buildings at the southeast corner of Yonge and Isabella Streets (619-637 Yonge; 7-9 Isabella) and build a 57 storey tower.
 There is now some hope that the heritage buildings can be saved. [read more]

 History of our built heritage

 Local historian Adam Wynne has compiled histories of many of the heritage properties in the Church Wellesley neighbourhood, in the form of Heritage Property Nominations.
 Check out of some of these fascinating stories here.

 The City of Toronto has completed a Municipal Class Environmental Assessment that evaluates improvements to the Yonge Street public right-of-way between Queen Street and College/Carlton Street.
 The project, known as Yonge TOmorrow, aims to increase pedestrian space and improve the way people move through and experience downtown Yonge Street. [read more]

 The Church-Wellesley Village Business Improvement Area (BIA), with PMA Landscape Architects, is developing a new Streetscape Master Plan for Church Street from Gloucester Street to Wood Street.
 They hosted an online public consultation on Sept.
 9 and drop-in information sessions at Barbara Hall Park on Sept.
 11 and 18.

 [A summary of the current status on developments in the neighbourhood.
 Click the links for the post in the Church Wellesley Update blog, and check our interactive map for further details.]